-September 28, 2000: The day the Williams sisters won the Olympic doubles gold medal
+September 28, 2000: The day the Williams sisters won Olympic gold in doubles

 Every day, Tennis Majors takes you back to one of the most iconic moments in tennis history.
 On September 28, 2000, the Williams sisters became the first sisters to win an Olympic doubles gold medal in tennis – a feat they would repeat at the 2008 and 2012 Olympic Games as well